blongworth/ml-adv/README.md

-# ml-adv
+# Nortek Vector ADV Arduino Library

-Arduino library for Norkek Vector ADVs.
+This library allows control and data transfer for Nortek Vector ADV's via serial from the Arduino platform.
+Tested with Teensy 4.1 and the teensyduino framework.

-Currently has functions for starting ADV in streaming mode and for reading and parsing ADV data.
-Data is currently parsed to text; need a better return format (structure or class variables).
+# Use

-`lib` contains library code and headers.
+The library provides an ADV class with functions for initializing the ADV, setting the ADV to stream data via serial, and for reading and parsing status and data packets.

-`src` contains a simple example.
-This should include the library and run as is with the PlatformIO IDE.
-Change `.cpp` to `.ino` for use with Arduino IDE.
+To enable fast, non-blocking reading of data, `ADV.read()` should run in a `loop()` that runs many times per second. `ADV.getVVDPacket()` and `ADV.getVSDPacket()` will poll for a complete, parsed packet and return 0 if a new packet is not ready.